IslamTayeb/instagram-unfollower/README.md

 ## Dependencies
 The project dependencies are listed in `requirements.txt`.
 Install them using `pip install -r requirements.txt`.

+## Story
+Made this since I noticed a few new irls didn't know I had an instagram account since my current Instagram account gives them a warning about potentially following a bot whenever they tried following me.
+To fix this, and the fact that I had way more "following" (2100~) than "followers" (1000~), I created this script to automatically unfollow all non-mutual accounts lmao

 *README.md was made with [Etchr](https://etchr.dev)*